- Academic Affairs

 Tweets by @umbgogreen

-You just finished eating lunch and you have an empty water bottle, paper bag, and plastic Ziploc bag sitting in front of you.
+You just finished eating lunch and you have an empty water bottle, paper bag, and Ziploc bag sitting in front of you.
 Instead of tossing it into the trash, why not take the extra couple of seconds to sort through these items and recycle them?

 You just finished cooking dinner and you have a pile of potato peels, stems, and bay leaves.
 Instead of tossing them into the trash, why not throw these food scraps into your compost pile?
 When you compost, you recycle organic material that would otherwise end up in a landfill.

 During Welcome Month, UMB volunteers helped Living Classrooms clean the Inner Harbor’s last tidal wetland.

 Students and staff volunteered for a one-hour “trash mob” in historic Pigtown.